 JASPERS is a technical assistance partnership managed by the EIB and co-sponsored by the European Commission (DG Regional and Urban Policy) and the European Bank for Reconstruction and Development (EBRD).
 JASPERS is an important instrument of the EU Cohesion Policy.

 Projects supported in the following sectors:

 - Smart development

-JASPERS focuses on large projects with total costs exceeding EUR 50 million for environmental projects and EUR 75 million for transport or other sectors (for more details on sectors of activity, http://www.jaspers-europa-info.org/content/energy-and-solid-waste).
+JASPERS focuses on large projects with total costs exceeding EUR 50 million for environmental projects and EUR 75 million for transport or other sectors.
 However, there is flexibility about these thresholds in the case of small countries or where projects serve as pilot actions to establish best practice.

-- 16 EU Member States (Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, France, Greece, Hungary, Italy, Latvia, Lithuania, Malta, Poland, Romania, Slovakia and Slovenia)
+- 19 EU Member States (Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, France, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Malta, Poland, Romania, Slovakia, Slovenia, Spain and United Kingdom)

-- Three Accession countries (the Former Yugoslav Republic of Macedonia, Montenegro and Serbia).
+- Four Accession countries (the Former Yugoslav Republic of Macedonia, Montenegro, Serbia and Turkey).

 JASPERS' project preparation support may be made available to other EU countries benefitting from EU Structural and Cohesion Funds, if there is demand and resources made available.

 JASPERS provides technical expertise for any stage of the project cycle from the early stages of project conception through to the final application for EU funding.
 Assistance may cover: